OCR-D/ocr-d.github.io/docs/guide.md

 ## Wrapping a CLI using `bash`

-This section describes how you can make an existing tool [OCR-D compliant](/cli), that is provide a CLI that implements all the specs and calls out to another exceutable.
+This section describes how you can make an existing tool [OCR-D compliant](/cli), i.e. provide a CLI which implements all the specs and calls out to another executable.

 For this purpose, the `ocrd` offers a `bash` library that handles: